Waveform monitor

 A waveform monitor is often used in conjunction with a vectorscope.
 Originally, these were separate devices; however modern waveform monitors include vectorscope functionality as a separate mode.
 (The combined device is simply called a "waveform monitor").

-Originally, waveform monitors were entirely analog devices; the incoming (analog) video signal was filtered and amplified, and the resulting voltage was used to drive the vertical axis of a cathode ray tube.
+Originally, waveform monitors were entirely analog devices; the incoming (analog) video signal was filtered and amplified, and the resulting voltage was used to drive the vertical axis of a cathode-ray tube.
 A sync stripper circuit was used to isolate the sync pulses and colorburst from the video signal; the recovered sync information was fed to a sweep circuit which drove the horizontal axis.
 Early waveform monitors differed little from oscilloscopes, except for the specialized video trigger circuitry.
 Waveform monitors also permit the use of external reference; in this mode the sync and burst signals are taken from a separate input (thus allowing all devices in a facility to be genlocked, or synchronized to the same timing source).

 With the advent of digital television and digital signal processing, the waveform monitor acquired many new features and capabilities.
 Modern waveform monitors contain many additional modes of operation, including picture mode (where the video picture is simply presented on the screen, much like a television), various modes optimized for color gamut checking, support for the audio portion of a television program (either embedded with the video, or on separate inputs), eye pattern and jitter displays for measuring the physical layer parameters of serial-digital television formats, modes for examining the serial digital protocol layer, and support for ancillary data and television-related metadata such as timecode, closed captions and the v-chip rating systems.
+Some digital cameras (such as the Nikon Z50II and Z9) allow for waveform monitoring while taking a video.

 Modern waveform monitors and other oscilloscopes have largely abandoned old-style CRT technology as well.
 All new waveform monitors are based on a rasterizer, a piece of graphics hardware that duplicates the behavior of a CRT vector display, generating a raster signal.
 They may come with a flat-panel liquid crystal display, or they may be sold without a display, in which case the user can connect any VGA display.